navigating-the-darkweb/navigating-the-darkweb/docs/chapter4_hyphanet.rst

 --------------
 JSite is a tool for uploading websites.
 It handles keys and manages uploading files.

-To install jSite, click on the “jSite” widget from the Hyphanet’s main page [#]_ under the “Freenet related software” section.
+To install jSite, click on the **jSite** widget from the Hyphanet’s main page [#]_ under the **Freenet related software** section.
 You will be redirected to the jSite freesite, where you can get the download link to the standalone application (select the binary file, not the sources).
-In the Hyphanet file downloader page, click on the “Download” button at the bottom to download the file in the download folder of the Hyphanet installation directory.
+In the Hyphanet file downloader page, click the **Download** button at the bottom to download the file in the download folder of the Hyphanet installation directory.
 Hyphanet will warn you that it may be insecure to download the file, but we will ignore the message as we are getting the file from the official website.

 Using JSite
 -----------